jarad/ConferenceOnPredictiveInferenceInSports/content/authors/ron-yurko/_index.md

     url: 'https://www.stat.cmu.edu/~ryurko/'

 # Short bio (displayed in user profile at end of posts)
-bio: Ron Yurko is an Assistant Teaching Professor in the Department of Statistics & Data Science at Carnegie Mellon University.
-His research focuses on developing methods at the interface of inference and machine learning, oriented towards problems in sports analytics and natural language processing.
-He is also the Director of the Carnegie Mellon Sports Analytics Center (CMSAC) and maintains a Substack called Statistical Thinking in Sports Analytics.
+bio: Ron Yurko is an Assistant Teaching Professor in the Department of Statistics & Data Science at Carnegie Mellon University, and is the Director of the Carnegie Mellon Sports Analytics Center.

 # Social Networking